-Section 31 of this bill clarifies the term "agency to provide personal care services in the home" so that certain groups of persons who form a nonprofit corporation to employ or contract with persons to provide certain medical and nonmedical services for a person with a disability are not required to obtain a license from the Health Division of the Department of Health and Human Services.
+Section 31 of this bill clarifies the term "agency to provide personal care services in the home" so that certain organized groups of persons that employ or contract with persons to provide certain nonmedical services for a person with a disability are not required to obtain a license from the Health Division of the Department of Health and Human Services.
 Section 31 also excludes an intermediary service organization so that such organizations are not required to obtain a license from the Health Division.
-Finally, section 31 also clarifies that the services that may be provided by an agency to provide personal care services in the home include nonmedical services and certain authorized medical services.
 (NRS 449.0021)